-Member of Investment Committee.
-(6)
+(6) Member of Investment Committee.

-Designates Committee chairperson. С
+C Designates Committee chairperson.

-The Board of Directors met 5 times in 1997.
-The standing committees of the Company's Board of Directors are the Executive Committee, the Audit Committee, the Executive Compensation Committee, the Nominating Committee, Charitable Biving Committee and the Investment Committee.
-The Executive Committee, which met 7 times during 1997, has the authority, subject to certain limitations, to exercise the power of the Board of Directors between regular meetings.
-The Audit Committee, which met 4 times during 1997, has responsibility for recommending to the Board of Directors the selection of independent public accountants, reviewing the scope and results of the audit and reviewing the adequacy of the Company's accounting, financial, internal and operating controls.
-The Executive Compensation Committee, which met 4 times during 1997, has responsibility for recommending to the Board of Directors, at least annually, the compensation of the three highest paid officers of the Company and such other officers as the Board of Directors may designate, recommending all forms of direct compensation, including any incentive programs, that would be appropriate for management and employees of the Company and such other responsibilities as the Board of Directors may designate.
+The Board of Directors met 7 times in 1998.
+The standing committees of the Company's Board of Directors are the Executive Committee, the Audit Committee, the Executive Compensation Committee, the Nominating Committee, the Charitable Giving Committee and the Investment Committee.
+The Executive Committee, which met 5 times during 1998, has the authority, subject to certain limitations, to exercise the power of the Board of Directors between regular meetings.
+The Audit Committee, which met 4 times during 1998, has responsibility for recommending to the Board of Directors the selection of independent public accountants, reviewing the scope and results of the audit and reviewing the adequacy of the Company's accounting, financial, internal and operating controls.
+The Executive Compensation Committee, which met 3 times during 1998, has responsibility for recommending to the Board of Directors, at least annually, the compensation of the three highest paid officers of the Company and such other officers as the Board of Directors may designate, recommending all forms of direct compensation, including any incentive programs, that would be appropriate for management and employees of the Company and such other responsibilities as the Board of Directors may designate.
 See "Executive Compensation--Compensation Committee Interlocks and Insider Participation."
-The Nominating Committee, which met once during 1997, has responsibility in accordance with the requirements of the Pennsylvania Insurance Company Law and the Company's By-laws, for conducting searches for and the nomination of a slate of candidates to stand for election to the Board of Directors at the Company's Annual Meeting of Shareholders and to nominate candidates to fill vacancies on the Board of Directors between annual meetings of shareholders.
-The Charitable Giving Committee, which met 4 times during 1997, has responsibility for recommending to the Chief Executive Officer charitable gifts by the Company within a budgetary limit established by the Board of Directors.
-The Investment Committee, which met 4 times in 1997, has responsibility to assist the Company's Board of Directors in its general oversight of the investments of the Company.
+The Nominating Committee, which met once during 1998, has responsibility in accordance with the requirements of the Pennsylvania Insurance Company Law and the Company's Bylaws for conducting searches for and the nomination of a slate of candidates to stand for election to the Board of Directors at the Company's Annual Meeting of Shareholders and to nominate candidates to fill vacancies on the Board of Directors between annual meetings of shareholders.
+See also "Legal Proceedings."
+The Charitable Giving Committee, which met 3 times during 1998, has responsibility for recommending to the Chief Executive Officer charitable gifts by the Company within a budgetary limit established by the Board of Directors.
+The Investment Committee, which met 2 times in 1998, has responsibility to assist the Company's Board of Directors in its general oversight of the investments of the Company.

-All directors hold office until their respective successors are elected, or until death, resignation or removal.
+All directors hold office until their respective successors are elected or until their earlier death, resignation or removal.
 Officers serve at the discretion of the Board of Directors.
 There are no family relationships between any directors or executive officers of the Company, except that F. William Hirt, Chairman of the Board, Chairman of the Executive Committee and a director, is the brother of Susan Hirt Hagen, a director.

-The Board recommends a vote FOR all nominees.
+The Board of Directors recommends a vote FOR all nominees.